vicanso/diving-rs/README.md

 Supports three data source modes analyze image.
 The specific form is as follows:

-- `registry` get image form docker registry or other register
+- `registry` get image form docker registry or other registry
 - `docker` get image from local docker client
 - `file` get image for tar file